 The course focuses on the more practical issues of setting up and carrying out a typological research project.
 To this end, students carry out a research project during the course.
 Questions that we will address include: What is a good research question?
 How do I determine a good sample?
 How can I compare between languages?
 How do I look up the information I want?
 How can I use exiting databases?
 We focus on several areas of grammar as potential topics for a research study.

 At the end of this course you will be able to

 formulate a typological research question

-design a variable system that allows you to capture cross-linguistic variation with respect to a linguistic phenomenon
+design a variable and database system that allows you to capture cross-linguistic variation with respect to a linguistic phenomenon

 understand explanations for given distributions of linguistic features